Introduction

 The incredibles 2

-It’s really cool to analyze light roles at Pixar.
+It’s really cool to analyze the light roles from Pixar.

 Sharon Calahan : Lighting vocabulary is based on studio lighting.

 I think it is pretty important to mention it.
 A good use of vocabulary can bring a lot of clarity.
-Here is my personal analysis :
+Here is my personal take on it :

 - Key : Main shaping light in the scene.